blueskychan-dev/blueskychan.dev/posts/mccooked.md

 > However, he didn't "responsible" with this damange because he can't op or use any cheat commands to help... also no anyone report and he didn't talk about this in annocument

 Also i forgot to tell you but i need to back to this topic.
-After he quit from group chat for a while, we already do a talk about luckperms and etc in notmycode stages but he decide to **quiet** and let [Kanison Konkla](https://github.com/kanisonpoon) asnwer instead and both of them didn't answer it.
+After he quit from group chat for a while, we already do a talk about luckperms and etc in notmycode stages but he decide to **quiet** and let [Kanison Konkla](https://github.com/kanisonpoon) answer instead and both of them didn't answer it.
 (They answer a litte bit but not enough...)
 I talk them why you don't answer too much and look like [Kanison Konkla](https://github.com/kanisonpoon) have technical issues, well it's fine

 Looks like Piyadon Chaengchenjai don't like to talk to stages but it's fine...
 However, [here is video of talking if you want (thai)](https://youtu.be/icioXuyVwKY?si=s1yZiuImYX9z1Sx-)